The R&D Tax Incentive program is great for startup companies.

-The R&D Tax Incentive is however not a grant – it is (taxation) entitlement.
-You do need to spend the money on the R&D upfront and then claim it back as a tax refund or tax credit.
+The R&D Tax Incentive is, however, not a grant – it is (taxation) entitlement.
+You need to spend the money on the R&D upfront and then claim it back as a tax refund or tax credit.
 This means that your refund is not guaranteed.
 This may or may not be an issue, depending upon whether you are relying on the R&D Tax Incentive for funding the next step – many startups are.

-This makes is important to seek professional advice from as qualified R&D Tax Incentive consultant.
+This makes it important to seek professional advice from a qualified R&D Tax Incentive consultant.

 Where an R&D Tax Incentive Consultant comes in

 Why?
-A number of reasons.
-Typically not all your R&D will be eligible under the R&D Tax Incentive, so it is important that you identify the potentially eligible R&D upfront so that you can keep adequate technical and financial records of this R&D to support your claim.
+Several reasons.
+Typically not all your R&D will be eligible under the R&D Tax Incentive, so you must identify the potentially eligible R&D upfront so that you can keep adequate technical and financial records of this R&D to support your claim.

-A competent R&D Tax Incentive consultant can help you identify the potentially eligible R&D before you start that R&D, and can advise you as to what records you need to keep.
-Attempting fill in gaps in your documentation later will be much more difficult, and in fact cannot be done after the end of the financial year in question.
+A competent R&D Tax Incentive consultant can help you identify the potentially eligible R&D before you start that R&D, and advise you on what records you need to keep.
+Attempting fill in gaps in your documentation later will be much more difficult, and in fact, cannot be done after the end of the financial year in question.